-We also offer bottled local craft beers and sodas.
+We also offer local craft beers and sodas.

-Our menu offers generous sharable starters including charcuterie and cheese boards, fresh crab cakes, and mussels in white wine sauce, along with entree salads and sandwiches.
+Our menu offers generous sharable starters including charcuterie and cheese boards, fresh crab cakes, and mussels in white wine sauce, along with entrees, salads and sandwiches.
+Try the popular burrata salad or seared scallops with creamy polenta.
 Everything is made fresh, just for you.
-You can also indulge your sweet tooth with home made concoctions from our friends at BitterSweet.

 Irvington is one of the oldest suburbs of Indianapolis, founded in 1870 when it was surrounded by farm land.
 Now part of the eclectic east side of Indianapolis, Irvington has become one of the city’s finest neighborhoods to work, shop, play and live.